 Down the side of the first monthly log page, write the number and initial letter of the day you’re on right now and continue this list, vertically, in date order.
-If you’re near to the end of a month, just set it up for the one that’s coming next and start at day one.
+If you’re near the end of a month, just set it up for the one that’s coming next and start on day one.
 It should look a little like this:

 5T (Tuesday 5th)

 6W (Wednesday 6th)